 Our school Mission Statement states that we have a mission and vision to fulfil our potential as disciples who grow in holiness, knowledge and dignity and with Jesus Christ as our role model "I have come so that they may have life and have it to the full" (John 10.10), our curriculum is broad and balanced and characterised by high expectations of all.
 It aims to allow our students to achieve their full potential and prepare them to make a valuable contribution to society and be successful in the fullest sense in the world of work and life beyond school.
+We want students to be proud of hard work and success and we promote praise and reward extensively.

 Our curriculum aims to empower every student to develop as an independent, free thinking individual with a conscience rooted in Christian values, who can cope with challenges by developing resilience and living Christ's message.
 Our curriculum intends that students should adopt high aspirations and that most should aim to progress onto university or higher level apprenticeships.
 As such we will offer a wide range of GCSE and Level 2 subjects so that our students can achieve their goals and ambitions.
 The curriculum we offer therefore is broad and balanced and one that that builds on skills as well as knowledge in a spiral approach across Years 7-11.
-Sitting alongside this we ensure that students are prepared for the world of work with a dedicated CIAG programme.
-We recognise that there is more to education than GCSE outcomes and offer all students an entitlement to a rich and varied extra curriculum in their time with us.
-We encourage all students, with the support of their families, to take all the opportunities which our curriculum offers, both within formal lessons and beyond the classroom, so that when they leave our school they can draw on their experiences.
+We have a focus on reading and vocabulary in order that student's life chances are improved.
+Sitting alongside this we ensure that students are prepared for the world of work with a dedicated CIAG programme, which includes all students in Years 10-13 having a meeting with a L6 careers advisor as well as a full RSE and PSHE curriculum.
+We recognise that there is more to education than GCSE outcomes and we also offer all students an entitlement to a rich and varied extra curriculum in their time with us.
+We encourage all students, with the support of their families, to take all the opportunities, which our curriculum offers, both within formal lessons and beyond the classroom, so that when they leave our school they can draw on their experiences.
+These include opportunities the Arts, Sport and Music, as well as trips.
+There are many opportunities for students to get involved in leadership in school like the Hospitality Team, Student Council, Student Mentors, Well-being Ambassadors and the Senior Student Leadership Team.